Arizona woman says slain lover made her

 "I just felt ... a little bit, I hate to put it this way, but I felt a little bit used," Arias, a petite, bespectacled woman with long brown hair, told the court on Wednesday in a calm, measured tone, describing a relationship she said was based around sex.

 "He gets a hotel room, I show up, we hang out, we have sex ...
 He's not really mentally present.
 I'm getting a lot of attention, but only while we're engaging in sexual activity, and then we check out and he takes off.
-I kind of felt like a prostitute, sort of," the 32-year-old told the court in testimony that has been relayed widely on news broadcasts and livestreamed on the Internet.
+I kind of felt like a prostitute, sort of," Arias told the court.

 Arias, dressed in a dark jacket and wearing glasses, was taking the stand for a third day on Wednesday at the Maricopa County Superior Court in Phoenix where she is on trial accused of murdering 30-year-old Travis Alexander in 2008.

-Her counsel is arguing she killed Alexander after years of emotional abuse and mistreatment.
-In her testimony she described a sexual relationship with Travis that was "missing the emotional part, the mental connection, being on the same page."
+Her counsel says Arias killed Alexander after years of emotional abuse and mistreatment.
+In her testimony, she described a sexual relationship with him that was "missing the emotional part, the mental connection, being on the same page."

+Her testimony, which clearly made some jurors uncomfortable, portrayed a charged relationship with Alexander that at times caused her physical and emotional pain and at one point made her feel like a "used piece of toilet paper."

+"I didn't think the behavior was appropriate ...
+It hurt my feelings ...
+I was appalled that he was doing it in front of me."

+Arias said her lover never introduced her as his girlfriend, but gave her a Valentine's Day present of a T-shirt reading "Travis Alexander's" and pink shorts with "Travis" printed on them - which were admitted as evidence in court.

-On the second day of testimony on Tuesday, Arias described meeting Alexander at an insurance convention in Las Vegas in fall of 2006, at a time when she was in another relationship.
+On the second day of testimony on Tuesday, Arias had detailed meeting Alexander at an insurance convention in Las Vegas in the fall of 2006, at a time when she was in another relationship.

 Describing their first kiss in response to questions from defense attorney Kirk Nurmi, she said: "He got right in my face, maybe four inches, five," adding, "He licked his lips and said 'I wish you didn't have a boyfriend.'"